 Now, when someone wants an impressionistic fantasy character painted, I’m much more likely to be hired than someone who didn’t niche themselves.

 Depending on the job, you may need knowledge of specific software.
-If you're a digital 2D artist, you'll probably be able to work with whatever software you prefer - if you're a 3D artist, the client will probably need the art in specific file formats, so the software you use will be important.
+If you're a digital 2D artist, like myself, you'll probably be able to work with whatever drawing software you prefer (Photoshop, Clip Studio, Procreate etc), as the client likely just wants a jpg file at the end - if you're a 3D artist, the client will probably need the art in specific file formats, so the specific software you learn will be important.
 In this case learning the industry standard software for your discipline is probably your best move.

 Building up your art fundamentals alone will take self-motivation, discipline and persistence, as well as a hunger to seek out knowledge.